 • The prodromal period begins with a rise in temperature, acute sore throat, and malaise.

-• Already for 1-2 days of illness, a rash appears that does not affect the nasolabial triangle.
-The appearance of a child with scarlet fever is characteristic: shiny eyes, flaming cheeks, pale nasolabial triangle.
+• On the 1st or 2nd day of illness, a rash appears that does not affect the nasolabial triangle.
+The appearance of a child with scarlet fever is characteristic: shiny eyes, glowing cheeks, pale nasolabial triangle.
 On the body, the rash is more intense in the folds.
 After 3-7 days, all rashes disappear, leaving behind peeling.
-Another feature of the disease is the "crimson" tongue - bright, with pronounced papillae.
+Another feature of the disease is the “crimson” tongue - bright, with pronounced papillae.

 Infectious mononucleosis

 The Epstein-Barr virus, which causes infectious mononucleosis in children, belongs to a large group of herpes viruses.
-The disease more often affects children and young people, often without a rash and other characteristic symptoms.
-The degree of infectiousness of patients with mononucleosis is low, therefore, outbreaks are not found in children's groups.
+The disease most often affects children and young people, and often occurs without a rash or other characteristic symptoms.
+The degree of contagiousness of patients with mononucleosis is low, so outbreaks do not occur in children's groups.
 Symptoms:

-• The main symptom of the disease is an enlargement of the lymph nodes, especially the posterior cervical, while the liver and spleen enlarge at the same time.
+• The main symptom of the disease is enlargement of the lymph nodes, especially the posterior cervical ones, while the liver and spleen are enlarged.

-• From the 3rd day of illness, the appearance of tonsillitis with a white coating on the tonsils, a rise in temperature is possible.
+• From the 3rd day of illness, tonsillitis with a white coating on the tonsils and a rise in temperature may appear.

-• On the 5-6th day, a rash, which is different in shape and size, rarely occurs, disappears without a trace.
-If a patient with mononucleosis was prescribed ampicillin, then the likelihood of a rash increases.
+• On days 5-6, a rash appears infrequently, varying in shape and size, disappearing without a trace.
+If a patient with mononucleosis is prescribed ampicillin, the likelihood of a rash increases.

-• A characteristic sign will appear in the blood test: atypical mononuclear cells, in addition, antibodies to the Epstein-Barr virus can be detected.
+• A characteristic sign will appear in a blood test: atypical mononuclear cells; in addition, antibodies to the Epstein-Barr virus can be detected.

-Hidden period Symptoms Rash The period of infectiousness and vaccination
+Hidden period Symptoms Rash Period of infectiousness and vaccination

 Measles 10-12days